ModNation Racers: Road Trip

-ModNation Racers: Road Trip is a kart racing game developed by San Diego Studio and United Front Games for the PlayStation Vita.
-It is the sequel to the 2010 PlayStation 3 and PlayStation Portable game, ModNation Racers.
+ModNation Racers: Road Trip is a 2012 kart racing video game developed by San Diego Studio and published by Sony Computer Entertainment for the PlayStation Vita.
+It is the sequel to ModNation Racers.
 On July 1, 2017, Sony Interactive Entertainment terminated the online functionality for the game.

 Gameplay

 Gameplay is similar to its predecessor on the PlayStation 3.
 Players are able to accelerate and drift, successful drifts allow players to fill their boost meter.
 The meter resembles a multi-tiered thermometer which allows players to the choice of activating a turbo boost to increase the kart's speed or a shield to protect their kart from incoming attacks.
 Players are able to collect weapons as they race which can be upgraded to up to three levels of power, weapons include sonic attacks, missiles and lightning strikes.
 New weapons are available in ModNation Racers: Road Trip bringing a total of seven types.
 The game also includes ad-hoc mode.